organisciak/dissertation/document/1_intro.md

 Inversely, this can return value to users curating content themselves: consider a system that can discover further items for a user that are thematically in line with a group that they have compiled.

 New OPACs are increasing giving users the ability to classify and curate content, connecting to user habits that are commonly associated with public libraries.
-For example, BiblioCommons -- employed at the Edmonton and New York Public Libraries -- positions list-making as a “curated topic guide,” a way to “share your expertise with others” [@_lists_????].
+For example, BiblioCommons -- employed at the Edmonton and New York Public Libraries -- positions list-making as a “curated topic guide,” a way to “share your expertise with others” [@_lists_].
 According to one study of social OPACs, the list feature in BiblioCommons is heavily used, many times greater than commenting and more than ratings [@spiteri_social_2011].

 Similarly, cultural heritage collections have reported past success in using crowd contributions for increasing discoverability to content, improving metadata quality, or even contributing to item description.